 Go on a food tour:

 You need fuel for all the exploring you’ll do while you’re here, so why not make a day of it?
 Go on a food tour that will delight your taste buds and ignite your passion for local food.
-Taste Carolina offers walking tours on weekends through Chapel Hill/Carrboro and Hillsborough.
+Taste Carolina offers walking tours on weekends through Chapel Hill/Carrboro.
 Try samples from area favorites and interact with the great minds behind the dishes by getting to chat with chefs while on tour.

 Grab a beer at a local brewery:

 How do you wash down all of that great food?
 With a local craft beer, of course.
 One of the most popular choices is Top of the Hill Restaurant & Brewery.
 TOPO should be the paradigm for all other college town bars.
 It has delicious food, weekly drink specials and plenty of screens to watch a game if you don’t make it into the “Dean Dome.”
 The fact that you might spot Michael Jordan there from time to time is reason enough to stop by.